raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 **Set the temperature**

-Choose which table to use by rolling the dice:
+First, creators roll a die to determine which table to use when creating their stories:

 **1–2** \= Low (predictable and safe)
 **3–4** \= Medium (balanced and interesting)
 **5–6** \= High (random and wild)

-This determines which table you should use below when creating your stories.

 --- /task ---